What Is Smart Access Memory (SAM Or Resizable BAR)?

 What Graphics Card Do I Have

 Without this new feature, the way CPUs and GPUs communicate is limited.
 Previously, the processor could only access a maximum of 256MB of the graphics card’s VRAM.
-For a long time, this was more than enough.
+For a long time, this was more than sufficient.

-Based on AMD’s claims, SAM can deliver a performance boost of around 10% in games such as Ashes of the Singularity: Escalation, Assassin’s Creed Valhalla, Forza Horizon 4, World of Warcraft: Shadowlands, and many others.
+Based on AMD’s claims, SAM can deliver a performance boost of around 10% in games such as Ashes of the Singularity: Escalation, Assassin’s Creed Valhalla, Forza Horizon 4, World of Warcraft: Shadowlands, and numerous others.

 It’s Not A New Technology

-Despite this, the technology is not new.
+Despite this, the technology is not revolutionary.
 The original name of this feature is “Resizable BAR,” and it has existed for quite some time.
 We are only beginning to see the true potential of this feature after it has been properly optimized.

 To use this feature, the NVIDIA GPU needs to be paired with a Ryzen 5xxx, Ryzen 3xxx, Intel 10xxx, or Intel 11xxx.